Northrop Grumman Corporation

 NOC

-Northrop Grumman is a global aerospace and defense technology company primarily focused on advanced systems.
+Northrop Grumman (NOC) is a global aerospace and defense company operating in the search, detection, and navigation systems industry.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily